vpubchain/particl-core/CONTRIBUTING.md

 ### Refactoring

-Refactoring is a necessary part of any software project's evolution.
+Refactoring is a necessary vp of any software project's evolution.
 The following guidelines cover refactoring pull requests for the project.

 There are three categories of refactoring, code only moves, code style fixes,